Caring for someone with Dementia - Care Home Workforce Survey

 Text size:

-Maldon has the lowest overall population rate, but their older population is the second highest with 25%.
-Tendring’s older people population is the largest being 29% this is just above 44,000 people.
+Maldon has the lowest overall population rate, but their older population is the second highest with 26.5% with 17,700 people.
+Tendring’s older people population is the largest being 30.3% with 46,300 people.

 The graph below showing the split of male and female population by district level.
 We can see that the biggest gap in the 65+ age group is in Tendring and Castle Point.